-- (c) has, within the ten years before the date of the Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed director; or - (d) has been subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority, or has entered into a settlement agreement with a securities regulatory authority or any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.
+- (c) has, within the ten years before the date of the Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or had a receiver, receiver manager or trustee appointed to hold the assets of the proposed director; or - (d) has been subject to any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority or has entered into a settlement agreement with a securities regulatory authority or any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.

 Mr. Hibberd was an independent director of Challenger Energy Corp. ("Challenger") from December 1, 2005 until September 16, 2009.
 Challenger obtained a creditor protection order under the Companies' Creditors Arrangement Act (Canada), on February 27, 2009.
 On June 19, 2009, Challenger announced that it had entered into an arrangement agreement in respect of the acquisition of Challenger by Canadian Superior Energy Inc. ("Canadian Superior").
 On September 17, 2009, all of the common shares of Challenger were exchanged for shares of Canadian Superior and all creditor claims of Challenger were fully honoured.
 Mr. Hibberd was formerly a director of Skope Energy Inc. (a Toronto Stock Exchange listed oil and gas company), which commenced proceedings in the Court of Queen's Bench of Alberta under the Companies' Creditors Arrangement Act (Canada) to implement a restructuring in November 2012, which was completed on February 19, 2013.
+Mr. Hibberd is a director of Montana Exploration Corp., a TSX Venture Exchange ("TSXV") traded Canadian junior oil and gas exploration company, which was subject to an order resulting in its shares being cease traded from the TSXV on May 4, 2018 for a failure to timely file its first quarter 2018 financials.